rgibson2/pychell_rvs/README.md

 The default_instrument_parameters dictionary contains any instrument dependent parameters.
 It must define:
 1. spectrograph: the name of the spectrograph.
 Can be anything. (str)
 2. observatory: The name of the the observatory.
-This must be recognized by astropy if not supplying own barycenter vels (str)
+This must be recognized by astropy (EarthLocations) if not supplying own barycenter vels (str)
 3. n_orders: the total number of possible orders (int)
 4. n_data_pix: the number of data pixels present in the data (int)

-It can define anything else helpful for this instrument used in the instrument specific forward model, model component, or data objects.
+It can also define anything else helpful for this instrument used in the instrument specific forward model, model component, or data objects.
+Otherwise, the following optional keywords are available to overwrite:

+n_template_fits : The number of iteration a stellar template is fit to the data.
+A zeroth iteration does not count towards this number.
+If you only want a single run with a flat stellar template, set to zero and don't pass a stellar template input file. (int).
+Default: 10

+do_xcorr : Whether or not a cross correlation analysis is performed after the fit.
+This takes time, but provides the bisector span of the ccf function which can be useful (bool).
+Default: False

+model_resolution : The resolution of the model.
+It's important this is greater than 1 to ensure the convolution with the LSF is accurate. n_model_pix = n_data_pix * model_resolution. (int) Default: 8

+flag_n_worst_pixels : The number of worst pixels to flag in the forward model (after weights are applied) (int).
+Default: 20

+verbose_plot : Whether or not to add templates to the plots. (bool) Default: False

+verbsoe_print : Whether or not to print the optimization results after each fit. (bool) Default: False

+crop_pix : The number of data pix that are cropped on each side of the spectrum.
+The badpix array is updated to reflect these values. list; [left_most_pix, n_data_pix - right_most_pix] Default: [50, 50]

+dpi : The dpi used for making plots (int).
+Default: 200

+plot_wave_unit : The wavelength units in plots (str).
+Option are 'nm', 'ang', 'microns'.
+Default: 'nm'

+lw: The linewidth in fits (float) Default: 0.8

+spec_img_width_pix : The width in pixels of the fits (int).
+Default: 2000

+spec_img_height_pix: The height in pixels of the fits (int).
+Default: 720

+rv_img_width_pix : The width in pixels of the rv plots (int).
+Default: 1800

+rv_img_height_pix: The height in pixels of the rv plots (int).
+Default: 600

+target_function : The optimization function that minimizes some helpful quantity to fit the spectra.
+Custom optimization functions are still a work in progress!
+As of now, only the basic unweighted RMS is implemented.

+That's it for the default_instrument_parameters dictionary.

 Each instrument must also define a dictionary called default_model_blueprints.
 This dictionary contains the blueprints to construct the forward model.
 Some keys in this dictionary are special.
-It must contain a 'star', 'lsf', and 'wavelength_solution'.
+It must contain a 'star' and 'wavelength_solution'.
 Each item is then a dictionary which contains helpful info to construct that model component.
-Each model component must be tied to a class which implements/extends the SpectralComponent abstract class.
-An example entry is below:
+Each model component must be tied to a class which implements/extends the SpectralComponent abstract class in pychell_model_components.py.
+An example entry for a star:

 ```
 'star': {